-Fourteen-year-old, terminally ill cancer patient Maddox Hyde has asked that people send him Christmas cards for the holiday.
+Fourteen-year-old, terminally ill cancer patient Maddox Hyde asked that people send him Christmas cards for the holiday.

 In November 2018, Reynoldsville, Pennsylvania, middle-schooler Maddox Hyde, who had been coping with cancer for eight years, learned from doctors he had only weeks or months to live.